JOSE JOAN MORALES | AI Transformation Strategist

 Agentic Workflow Diagram showing the 'Human-in-the-Loop' protocol.
 Fast-moving AI Agent streams (System 1) enter a central Human Governor node (System 2).
 The human validates the data, allowing only 'Validated Truth' to pass downstream while rejecting errors.

-The Leadership Mandate: Investing in Human Intelligence
+The leadership mandate: Investing in Human Intelligence

-Required Behaviors
+Required behaviors

 • Fund the Coach: Align compensation with strategic value.
 The Cognitive Strategist is a senior human-systems architect, not a junior process administrator.